 Johan Kriek was born in Pongola, South Africa and became a U.S. citizen in 1982.
 Kriek has reached the quarterfinals or better in all four Grand Slams, winning the Australian Open titles in 1981 and 1982.
 He was twice the quarterfinalist and once the semi-finalist at the US Open, reached the semi-finals at the French Open, the quarterfinals of Wimbledon and after winning the Australian Open twice he also reached another semi-final at the Australian Open.
 Kriek has reached the quarterfinals in four consecutive Masters tournaments from January 1983 to January 1986.
 He also qualified for the WCT Masters tournament in Dallas, TX four years in the row reaching the final once.

 He has won 14 professional singles and 8 doubles titles, reaching an all-time high ranking of number 7 in singles and number 12 in doubles in the world.
 Kriek’s most memorable wins include victories over Andre Agassi, Guillermo Vilas, Stefan Edberg, Jimmy Connors, John McEnroe, and Bjorn Borg.
 From 1993 to 2000 Kriek played on the Champions Senior Tour with Connors, Borg, McEnroe and others reaching the number 1 senior tour world ranking in both singles and doubles.
-Kriek and his doubles partner Kevin Curren have won the Wimbledon Senior Doubles title four times in the row from 2003-2006.
+Kriek and his doubles partner Kevin Curren have won the Wimbledon Senior Doubles title four times in a row from 2003-2006.

 - Speaks English, Afrikaans, German and Zulu.